-The PFC 552 differs from the PFC 551 as follows: In addition to the oil separators, pressure switch arrangement, and pressure fault PCB introduced on the PFC 551, the PFC 552 has a moisture indicator, an Evaporator Pressure Regulating Valve (EPR
+The PFC 552 differs from the PFC 551 as follows: In addition to the oil separators, pressure switch arrangement, and pressure fault PCB introduced on the PFC 551, the PFC 552 had a moisture indicator for manufacture dates through 2004.
+In addition, the

-Valve), and uses an HCFC-Free refrigerant blend.
+552 has an Evaporator Pressure Regulating Valve (EPR Valve), and uses an HCFC-Free refrigerant blend.
 (See Figure 6-4.)
 Also, units manufactured after September of 2002, have a buffer unloader feature.
 (See Figure 6-2.)
 The P&ID and Electrical Schematics for the PFC 552 are available in document 825114-00.